CDH-Studio/Kalend/README.md

 ### Automatic install

-If you have none of the dependencies listed above and want to install from scratch, located at the root of this project, there is a file called **setup.ps1**.
+If you have none of the dependencies listed above and want to install from scratch, located at the root of this project, there is a file called **setup.ps1** in the config folder.
 To install via the script:

 1. Open a PowerShell window with Administrator privileges.
 2. Run `Set-ExecutionPolicy RemoteSigned` to be able to run the PowerShell script.
 Then enter **a** when asked for an input.
-3. Run `.\script.ps1` to run the script.
+3. Run `cd config`, then `.\script.ps1` to run the script.
 Follow the instructions displayed in PowerShell when running the script

 ## Get up and running